diaspora/api-documentation/authentication.md

 * The [*Authorization Code Flow*][authcode-flow] which is usually used by native client applications.
 After authorization, the client receives an authorization code, which can then exchange it for an access token using defined endpoints.
 * The [*Implicit Flow*][implicit-flow] which is usually used by browser-based applications.
 After authorization, the access token is directly returned to the endpoint via the users user agent.

+Each access token is requested with a specific set of permissions according to the OpenID Connect specifications which are called "scopes".
+You can read more about the scopes specified and implemented in diaspora* at the ["Scopes"][scopes] section of this documentation.

 ## Using access tokens

 There are multiple ways of transmitting access tokens: